mrrusof/snippets/java/oca8/ch5/README.md

 3. A default method provides a body.
 4. A default method will not compile if made static, final, or abstract.
+   TODO: example
 5. A default method is public and will not compile if marked private or protected.
+   TODO: example
+6. An interface that extends another may override a default method following the rules for overriding.
+   TODO: example
+7. An interface that extends another may hide a default method by redeclaring it as abstract.
+   TODO: example
+8. Rules 6 and 7 apply to an abstract class that implements an interface.
+   TODO: example

 For rule 4, consider the following example.